 Siting of temporary/emergency generation and needed transmission

-Implementation of 6 month siting process for specific generation
+Implementation of an expedited 6 month power plant siting process

 Development of workable consumer risk management tools

 Needed transmission upgrades

 We believe these suggestions reflect attainable measures that could greatly alleviate the current situation, especially as we face severe electricity shortages projected for the summers of 2001 and 2002.
 It is our steadfast belief that a comprehensive set of such actions can be effective in providing all of our state’s electrical consumers with reliable electricity service at a reasonable cost while maintaining our state’s environmental standards.